lFatality/ros_moveit_gazebo_ws/README.md

 Based on this tutorial: https://www.youtube.com/watch?v=O7nBa7mnfW4

 This Readme describes the different steps and principles that go into simulating a Robotic Arm defined in a URDF in Gazebo and also moving it around using MoveIt!.
-It will also explain how to attach the arm to a mobile base.

 ### How to start
 ```